keptn/lifecycle-toolkit/docs/docs/guides/tasks.md

 ## Context

-The Kubernetes context is a set of access parametersthat defines the specific cluster, user, namespace, and sometimes application/workload details with which you interact.
+The Kubernetes context is a set of access parameters that defines the specific cluster, user, namespace, and sometimes application/workload details with which you interact.
 It serves as your personalized key to different areas within your Kubernetes infrastructure.